Essenceia/essenceia.github.io/content/projects/dev_board.md

 ## Introduction

-When doing embedded system developpement sometimes it can be hard finding a developpement board with the desired features at an affordable price.
+When doing embedded system development sometimes it can be hard finding a development board with the desired features at an affordable price.
-A solution to this is to learn to design and manifacture your own custom developpement boards.
+A solution to this is to learn to design and manufacturing your own custom development boards.

 {{< figure
     src="images/dev_board/conn.jpg"
-    caption="Developpement board."
+    caption="Development board."
     alt="dev board"
     >}}

-This project is my first custom developpement board and features :
+This project is my first custom development board and features :
 - the `STM32H750VBT6TR` MCU containing an `arm cortex-m7` core
 - an `SWD` debug interface with a pinout compatible with the 20 pin J-Link probe
 - `USB-B mini` connector
 - `Mico SD` card connector

 {{< alert >}}
-The USB's data transfert functionality and the SD card reader have not been tested as of writing.
+The USB's data transfer functionality and the SD card reader have not been tested as of writing.
 I suggest double checking the PCB schematics for these if you intend to use them in your project.
 {{< /alert >}}